choyiny/cscc09.com/src/content/coursework/project-proposal.md

 ---
 title: Group Project - Proposal
-releaseDate: 2025-05-23
+releaseDate: 2025-05-22
 dueDate: 2025-06-06T16:00:00-04:00
 ---

 The project allows you to demonstrate that you have mastered full-stack development concepts learned from this course.
 As a team of 2-3, you will create a publicly available web application.

-## Create the repository
+## Create the project team and project repository

+Before creating a team, brainstorm with your team about the project you want to build.
+Your team name should be the same as your project name.
+It is your responsibility to have frequent meetings with your team to discuss and work on the project together, ideally, in person.

-Click here to create or join a team: https://classroom.github.com/a/4CPWkaTc
+Click here to create or join a Github Classroom Team: <Team Registration Github Link>

+On Gradescope, you should also create a team.
+Only 1 person in your team needs to submit to Gradescope.

-One team member should create the team, others should join the team.
+For both Github and Gradescope, one team member should create the team, others should join the team.

 ## Required Elements